GedMullen/2016-2017/rdbms.md

 <br>2 .
 Add insert statements to wk10.sql to add data to your table.
 <br>3 .
 Add select statements to wk10.sql to check that the data has been inserted correctly.
 <br>4 .
 Add update and delete statements.
 <br>5 .
-If you manage to complete the tasks above carry on with week 6 an 7 exercises.
+If you manage to complete the tasks above carry on with week 6 and 7 exercises.

 # Week 9